Jessie219-web/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Raspberry_Pi_with_AI/yolov8_pose_estimation_on_recomputer_r1000_with_hailo_8l.md

 ```
 #### Set pcie to gen3

-Open terminal on the reCompuer R1000, and input command as follows to config reCompuer R1000.
+Open terminal on the reComputer R1000, and input command as follows to config reComputer R1000.

 ```
 sudo raspi-config